 - Remember to wash your hands again when finished.

 How often should I change a nappy?

-Should I change my baby when they are sleeping or after a night time feed?
+Should I change my baby after a night time feed?

 There is usually no need, unless the nappy is wet or dirty.
 The less activity at night the better as it may interfere with your baby going back to sleep.